dekuNukem/duckyPad-Pro/README.md

 ## How It Works / Showcase

-* 64 Profiles, typically one for each app
+* 64 Profiles, typically one for each app, samples on SD card

 * 58 Key per profile (20 on-board switches + 6 rotary encoder actions + 32 external switches)

 * Write duckyScript for each key

+The macros can be as simple as `Ctrl + C`, or as complex as filling forms, launching applications, or even [creating root backdoors](https://shop.hak5.org/blogs/usb-rubber-ducky/the-3-second-reverse-shell-with-a-usb-rubber-ducky) or [grabbing passwords](https://shop.hak5.org/blogs/usb-rubber-ducky/15-second-password-hack-mr-robot-style).
+It's all up to you!

 * Shown on OLED screen, show a few screenshots